 Profile

 Born in Suginami, Tokyo in 1993.
-He won first prize in the solo section of the 10 th ARTE International Mandolin Competition, first prize in the 25 th Japan Mandolin Solo Competition, and third prize in the folk instrument section of the 18 th Osaka International Music Competition.
+He won first prize in the solo section of the 10 th ARTE International Mandolin Competition, first prize in the 25 th Japan Mandolin Solo Competition, and third prize in the 18 th OSAKA International Music Competition SectionⅡ Folk Instruments.

 He actively introduces and premieres contemporary works that include the mandolin, and at concerts he explores new possibilities for expression of the mandolin through explanations and program structures from his own perspective.